-Due to Covid-19, we will not have aid stations along the run course.
-Water will be available in the the race pavilion and at the finish.
-We do not provide water along the bike course – make sure to bring a bottle.Massage
+There are three water stations along the run course.
+Water is also available under the race pavilion and at the finish.
+We do not have water on the bike course – make sure to bring a bottle.Massage

 Lifeguards from Ingham County Parks, local YMCAs, and swim schools will be on shore and in the water monitoring the swim.
 There's no such thing as too many lifeguards, so if you know anyone with current certification, we can always use more.

 Volunteers provide direction on the swim, bike, and run courses.
 They monitor the parking and transition areas, serve refreshments, provide body markings, attach and remove timing devices, and hand out medals.
 Teams, clubs, and other organizations are welcome to volunteer as a group.
 We provide training, shirts, and food!Lodging